 Are you planning a trip to Wyoming?
 Good choice!
-You will find this list of things to do in Wyoming to be a helpful tool as your plan your time in the beautiful state.
+This list of things to do in Wyoming with kids is a helpful tool as you plan your time in the beautiful state.

-Wyoming plays a rough and intriguing role in American history and as such, has a huge variety of interesting things to do.
-Camping under the stars, viewing wildlife, hiking to waterfalls, paddle boarding on beautiful lakes, eating delicious western cuisine, walking in the foot steps of history makers, and much more awaits you in the Equality State.
-With such a large variety of national parks, state parks, museums, restaurants, and more, it doesn’t matter what type of traveler you are, you can find something to do in Wyoming that will take your breath away!
+Wyoming plays a rough and intriguing role in American history and, as such, has a wide variety of exciting things to do.
+Camping under the stars, viewing wildlife, hiking to waterfalls, paddle boarding on beautiful lakes, eating delicious western cuisine, walking in the footsteps of history makers, and much more awaits you in the Equality State.
+With such a large variety of national parks, state parks, museums, restaurants, and more, it doesn’t matter what type of traveler you are; you can find something to do in Wyoming that will take your breath away!

-Which of these things to do in Wyoming will you do first?
+Which of these things to do in Wyoming with kids will you do first?

 Jenny Lake is located in Grand Teton National Park.
 The cost of entry to the park is $35 per vehicle or free with an annual national park pass.
-There is a 7.1 mile loop trail that goes around Jenny Lake; this is the best way to see the lake in all its glory!
-Jenny Lake is one of the most stunning lakes in all of Wyoming and a must see while in the Equality State!
-Something unique about Jenny Lake is that there is a lake shuttle that departs from South Jenny Lake every fifteen minutes and carries you to the Cascade Canyon trailhead.
+There is a 7.1-mile loop trail that goes around Jenny Lake; this is the best way to see the lake in all its glory!
+Jenny Lake is one of the most stunning lakes in Wyoming and a must-see while in the Equality State!
+Something unique about this lake is that a shuttle departs from South Jenny Lake every fifteen minutes and carries you to the Cascade Canyon trailhead.
 You can see Hidden Falls, Inspiration Point, and different views of the lakeshore!

 Jackson Hole Mountain Resort

 A great place to visit in Wyoming, no matter what time of the year you are visiting.
-This resort is home to the Via Ferrata where there are iron rungs, pegs, carved steps, and bridges in a section on the Tetons built for visitors to climb and be adventurous in the mountains.
-They also have a gondola, yoga, hiking, a ropes course, bungee trampoline, biking, paragliding, fly fishing, and much more–making it one of the most action packed and coolest things to do in Wyoming!
+This resort is home to the Via Ferrata, where there are iron rungs, pegs, carved steps, and bridges in a section on the Tetons built for visitors to climb and be adventurous in the mountains.
+They also have a gondola, yoga, hiking, a ropes course, bungee trampoline, biking, paragliding, fly fishing, and much more–making it one of the most action-packed and extraordinary things to do in Wyoming with kids!

 Upper Falls of the Yellowstone River